Poetry Prize

 Judge: Chen Chen

-author emet ezell sits on a bench and looks out at the viewer, wearing brown overalls and hold a mason jar of water in their hands.emet ezell wants to understand the relationship between ancestral grief and collective imagination.
+author emet ezell sits on a bench and looks out at the viewer, wearing brown overalls and hold a mason jar of water in their hands.Winner: emet ezell wants to understand the relationship between ancestral grief and collective imagination.
 For emet, the key to this wisdom is devotional attention.
 Born and raised beneath Texas skies, they inhabit the borderlands between the visible and the invisible. emet is a community organizer, an aquarius rising, and a libra sun.
 Their writing has appeared or is forthcoming from PM Press, Stone of Madness Press, Pigeon Pages, and Cordella Magazine.
 When they reincarnate, they hope to become a bird.

 Finalists: Michelle Moncayo, heidi andrea restrepo rhodes, and Yvanna Vien Tica.